 Most horses make do with a wooden stable and a bit of hay.
-But most horses aren’t the Spanish Riding School’s Lipizzaners.
-They live in a Renaissance arcade court and former art gallery.
-And the stable forecourt turns into a little Advent market in the period leading up to Christmas.
+But most horses aren’t the Spanish Riding School’s Lipizzaners; they live in a Renaissance arcade court and former art gallery.

 - Gorgeously lit covered courtyard

-- A handful of stalls selling (mostly) gourmet food and drink
+- A handful of stalls sold (mostly) gourmet food and drink

-- Large central bar also serves light meals
+- Large central bar also served light meals

-- The horses watch on from the sidelines (and Pegasus watches over you from the ceiling above)
+- The horses watched on from the sidelines

-The stables go by the name of the Stallburg.
-Now part of the Spanish Riding School, the building dates back to the middle of the 16th century.
-The future Emperor Maximilian II had it built as a multipurpose facility (which included accommodation for the imperial horses).
+Now part of the Spanish Riding School, the Stallburg dates back to the middle of the 16th century when the future Emperor Maximilian II had it built as a multipurpose facility (which included accommodation for the imperial horses).

-Archduke Leopold Wilhelm of Austria stored around 1400 paintings there in the 17th century, so royal mares and stallions essentially lived beneath an art gallery for over a hundred years.
-You can see many of Leopold’s masterpieces in the picture galleries of the Kunsthistorisches Museum.
+Archduke Leopold Wilhelm of Austria even stored around 1400 paintings there in the 17th century, so royal mares and stallions essentially lived beneath an art gallery for many decades.

-Normally, the Stallburg remains off limits to the general public, notwithstanding guided tours.
-But in 2019, the courtyard hosted a small Advent market in cooperation with the same folk who put on the lovely equivalent in Palais Niederösterreich.
+Given all the history, the Stallburg would make interesting viewing.
+But it remains off limits to the general public, notwithstanding guided tours.
+Back in 2019, however, the courtyard hosted a small Advent market.

-I hope they repeat the exercise in 2021.
-(No Christmas markets at all opened in 2020.)
+I hope they repeat the exercise again in future years.

 When you’ve been to as many Christmas markets as I have, you get a little blasé about new ones.
 But the 2019 Stallburg market made an excellent impression on me.

 Reds and oranges lit up the whole courtyard and stacked arcades, while a giant Pegasus hung from the ceiling.
-This divine horse even made a reappearance in 2020 to add a bit of mythological cheer to a rather drab advent.
+This divine horse even made a reappearance in subsequent years to provide a bit of mythological cheer for those passing by during advent.

 The overall effect was quite wonderful, enhanced by a small ring of tasteful stands mostly selling the kind of gourmet food and drink that make excellent gifts.
-Examples included little bottles of schnapps, handmade chocolates, and even a Lipizzaner cake (not made from real Lipizzaners).
+Examples included little bottles of schnapps, handmade chocolates, and even a Lipizzaner-themed cake.

 So, every now and then, a white head popped out above a stable door to cast an elegant and superior eye over proceedings.
 You couldn’t go right up to the horses, but you could get within a yard or three.

-As mentioned earlier, I’m not sure if the event repeats in 2021 (watch this space).
+As mentioned earlier, I’m not sure if the event repeats in future years, though I hope so.
 For reference, the 2019 dates were:

 - December 1st, 2019 to January 6th, 2020